ibm-cloud-docs/containers/ha-dr.md

 - Use the API, CLI, or console tools to apply the provided major and minor [Kubernetes master updates](/docs/containers?topic=containers-cs_versions#cs_versions_available) and major, minor, and [patch worker node updates](/docs/containers?topic=containers-cs_versions#update_types).
 Make sure to review the information and requirements for each version update to prevent issues or downtime.

-- Make sure your cluster worker nodes run the latest [Ubuntu](/docs/containers?topic=containers-ubuntu-migrate) version.
+- Make sure that your cluster worker nodes run the latest [Ubuntu](/docs/containers?topic=containers-ubuntu-migrate) version.

 - Make sure to understand the [release schedules](/docs/containers?topic=containers-supported-cluster-addon-versions) for any add-ons you run in your cluster.